de-xterm/cppli/docs/9-string_conversion.md

 # String conversion
-One of the major tasks that cppli does is converting
+One of the major tasks that cppli handles is the conversion of strings provided on the commandline to C++ types.

+// TODO finish